-Applications from students with qualifications obtained overseas will be considered only when accompanied by evidence:
+Applications from students with qualifications obtained overseas will be considered only when accompanied by evidence of:

-- (a) of admission to a medical course at a university in the country where the matriculation or tertiary qualification was gained, and - (b) of acceptance by the Australian Immigration Authorities.
+- (a) admission to a medical course at a university in the country where the matriculation or tertiary qualification was gained, and - (b) acceptance by the Australian Immigration Authorities.

-Applications from overseas students are measured strictly in comparison with those from New South Wales and are considered within the quota for overseas students (see paragraph 8).
+Applications from overseas students are measured strictly in comparison with those from New South Wales and are considered within the quota for overseas students.

-10. Prerequisite Requirement
+9. Prerequisite Requirement